Major teams: Agen

 Rugby’s Greatest: Philippe Sella

 For becoming the first player to win 100 Test caps, Philippe Sella is guaranteed a place in rugby’s hall of fame.
-The gallery of leading French threequarters is adorned by the portraits of artists who were touched by genius, but when he retired as the game’s most-capped player in 1994 he had 111 caps to his name and was universally appreciated as one of rugby’s old masters.
+The gallery of leading French threequarters is adorned by the portraits of artists who were touched by genius, but when he retired as the game’s most-capped player in 1995 he had 111 caps and was universally appreciated as one of rugby’s old masters.